waymondo/projector.el/README.md

-`projector.el` is a lightweight Emacs library for managing project/repository-aware shell and shell command buffers.
+`projector` is a lightweight Emacs library for managing project-aware shell and shell command buffers.
+It leverages the great [`projectile`](https://github.com/bbatsov/projectile) project interaction library.
 A quick overview of features:

 * It can spawn both synchronous and asynchronous buffers for shell-commands as well as dedicated `shell-mode` buffers for repositories.